ddenley/Multi-Person-Quiz/README.md

 - Simplified version of chatbot, with no checkpoint anymore.
 They were indeed hard to read and induced too much training time.
 Furthermore we do not work on the DM part so we just need some simple stories which can be verified easily
 - One quiz question taken randomly and asked to the users
-- A lot more examples for each of the 3 previous intents, labelled automatically and in such a way that we reduce intent overlapping (same countries for all intents)
 - Turn by turn system which signals who has spoken and who must speak.
 Stories don't go further than ~3 turns though
+- Technically, we use an 2-element list in the custom actions file.
+The first element stores the answer of user 1, while the second one stores the answer of user 2. check_answer then assesses whether or not these elements match, if not the bot continues to listen
+- A lot more examples for each of the 3 previous intents, labelled automatically and in such a way that we reduce intent overlapping (same countries for all intents)

 Current story diagram (rasa visualize) :